richsmith92/LookListenRead/README.md

 ## Overview

 Chrome extension to read webpages aloud.
+I couldn't find any extension for Chrome or Firefox, which would allow easy navigation (e.g. rewind) and highlight currently uttered piece of text.
+So eventually I wrote my own.

 ## Install